thundercomb/poetrydb/README.md

 ## Introduction

-PoetryDB is an API for internet poets.

-What is an API?
+PoetryDB is an API for internet poets. <i>But what is an API? </i>

-IT folk call it an Application Programming Interface.
-Think of it as a way for computers to receive data from other programs in a structure they expect.
+An API ensures that a program (such as a browser) always returns data in an expected format. <i>JSON</i> is one of the most popular formats in use today.

 "Why should poets care?"
 [The answer](http://thecombedthunderclap.blogspot.co.uk/2014/03/kenneth-goldsmith-and-uncreative-writing.html) is blowing in the data wind.
-Words are material, and internet technology has made their endless manipulation possible.
+Internet technology is making words endlessly manipulable, and traditional poets and writers are getting left behind.
+I want to change this, by giving us all a leg up to the future.

-How does it work?
+<i>How does it work?</i>

 You send a URL like [so](http://poetrydb.org/title/Ozymandias/lines.json):